cardiacdev/art/README.md

 ## Description 🌻

-ART is a web application for managing Clients, Projects, Tasks, Orders and Invoices.
+ART (Anwendungs- und Rechnungstracker) is a web application for managing Clients, Projects, Tasks/Orders and Invoices.

 <!-- ## Demo